What Are Vaccines And What Do They Do?

 But the human body can't seem to fully clear HIV and develop immunity to it.
 The antibodies your immune system makes to fight HIV are not effective—and HIV actually targets, invades, and then destroys some of the most important cells in your immune system itself.
 This means that, over time, HIV does serious damage to your body's ability to fight disease.

 So far, no person with an established HIV infection has managed to clear the virus naturally.
-That makes it hard to develop a vaccine, because scientists still aren’t sure how to encourage your body to fight HIV once it's infected.
+This has made it more difficult to develop a preventive HIV vaccine.

 Scientists are continuing to create and test HIV vaccines—in the lab, in animals, and even in human subjects.
 These vaccine trials help researchers to learn whether a vaccine will work and if it can be safely given to people.